BEFORE THE BOARD OF SOCIAL WORK EXAMINERS

 TO: All Concerned Persons

-1. On April 14, 2011, the Board of Social Work Examiners and Professional Counselors (board) published MAR notice no. 24-219-23 regarding the public hearing on the proposed amendment and adoption of the above-stated rules, at page 540 of the 2011 Montana Administrative Register, issue no. 7.
+1. On September 20, 2012, the Board of Social Work Examiners and Professional Counselors (board) published MAR notice no. 24-219-26 regarding the public hearing on the proposed amendment of the above-stated rules, at page 1829 of the 2012 Montana Administrative Register, issue no. 18.

-2. On May 5, 2011, a public hearing was held on the proposed amendment and adoption of the above-stated rules in Helena.
-Several comments were received by the May 13, 2011, deadline.
+2. On October 15, 2012, a public hearing was held on the proposed amendment of the above-stated rules in Helena.
+Several comments were received by the October 23, 2012, deadline.

 3. The board has thoroughly considered the comments received.
 A summary of the comments received and the board's responses are as follows:

 COMMENT 1: Several commenters opposed the proposed fee increases as unfair burdens on licensees, since licensee salaries have not increased.
 The commenters suggested the board cut back expenses and reduce costs instead of increasing the renewal fees.

 RESPONSE 1: All licensing boards are statutorily mandated by 37-1-134, MCA, to set board fees commensurate with the costs of licensure and regulation.
 The board cannot set fees according to inflation, cost of living, or the current salaries of licensees.
 A fairly constant number of licensees combined with inflationary increases in costs such as rent, supplies, and electricity and a change to direct billing costs to specific boards have resulted in the need to increase fees.

 Much of the board's budget is a fixed cost allocation to the board for computer systems, web site support, staff salaries, phone and mail service, etc. The board also notes that both the department and the board continually seek and implement ways to reduce costs associated with board functions.
 Examples of this include the use of electronic board books instead of paper ones, and having some board meetings by telephone conference instead of in-person attendance.